-No. Owens' Recommendation Recommended Council Response 2 That the NSW SES, in concert with the Tweed Shire Council locates suitable premises for the NSW SES Murwillumbah Unit Recommendation supported.
-12 That the Bureau of Meteorology uses a specified time for levee overtopping or flood peak in the release of the Flood Warnings as per the NSW Flood Plan.
-Recommendation supported.
-13 That the BoM include notification of faulty gauges on all subsequent Flood Warning Notices, rather than simply removing the gauge reading from the Flood Warning Notices.
-Recommendation supported.
-14 That the NSW SES considers a review of the design of the Flood Bulletins to have levee overtopping information clearly identified at the top of the bulletin.
-Recommendation supported.
-15 That the NSW SES reinforces with staff the importance of having the issued time on the Flood Bulletin, as opposed to the prepared time.
-Recommendation supported.
-16 That the NSW SES reinforces with staff the importance of ensuring data on Flood Bulletins is accurate.
-Recommendation supported.
+No. Owens' Recommendation Recommended Council NO. Owens Recommendation Response 2 That the NSW SES, in concert with the Tweed Recommendation supported.
+Shire Council locates suitable premises for the NSW SES Murwillumbah Unit 12 That the Bureau of Meteorology uses a specified Recommendation supported.
+12 Recommendation supported. time for levee overtopping or flood peak in the release of the Flood Warnings as per the NSW Flood Plan.
+13 That the BoM include notification of faulty gauges Recommendation supported. on all subsequent Flood Warning Notices, rather than simply removing the gauge reading from the Flood Warning Notices.
+14 That the NSW SES considers a review of the Recommendation supported. design of the Flood Bulletins to have levee ' ' overtopping information clearly identified at the top of the bulletin.
+15 That the NSW SES reinforces with staff the Recommendation supported.
+13 Neconimentation supported. importance of having the issued time on the Flood Bulletin, as opposed to the prepared time.
+16 That the NSW SES reinforces with staff the Recommendation supported.

+importance of ensuring data on Flood Bulletins is accurate.
 17 That the NSW SES reviews the format of the current Flood Bulletins, through the Warnings Working Group.
 Recommendation supported.
 22 That the NSW SES considers reinforcing the need amongst staff to ensure that when an EOC is established, that an appropriate liaison officer is provided.
 Recommendation supported.
 29 That the Tweed Shire Flood Emergency Sub Plan 2014 is revised to include a definition of Incident Controller.
 Recommendation supported.
 30 That the Tweed Shire Flood Emergency Sub Plan 2014, Volume 2, annexures and maps are updated as they currently reflect the Tweed Shire Local Flood Plan 2008.
 Recommendation supported.
 31 That the NSW SES liaises with the appropriate NSW Government Agencies to ensure stronger linkages are forged at a local level between emergency responders, local councils and community development professionals.
 Recommendation supported.
 32 That the NSW SES supports the additional funding for an additional community engagement staff member for the Richmond Tweed Region.
 Recommendation supported.
 33 That NSW SES ensures that media 'blackouts' do not occur during major events, rather the media is harnessed to ensure the timely delivery of messaging.
 Recommendation supported.
 36 That the NSW SES becomes a recognised authority for land use planning purposes, having greater involvement in floodplain development with Local Councils and that their input is mandatory before any consent by council is given in flood planning areas.
 Recommendation not supported.